broadinstitute/cromwell/docs/Configuring.md

     * `fingerprint` tries to create a fingerprint for each file by taking its last modified time (milliseconds since epoch in hexadecimal) + size (bytes in hexadecimal) + the xxh64 sum of the first 10 MB of the file.
 It is much more lightweight than the hash based options while still unique enough that collisions are infeasible.
-This strategy works well for workflows that generate multi gigabyte-files and where hashing these files on the cromwell instance provides CPU or I/O problems.
+This strategy works well for workflows that generate multi-gigabyte files and where hashing these files on the cromwell instance provides CPU or I/O problems.

 ### Local filesystem options